 “I KNOW if I only have __ and ___ and ___ and ___, THEN I will feel satisfied…” [nah]

 Whether we compare “up” (i.e. his/her job, looks, status, stuff are so much better) or we compare “down” (i.e. well at least I don’t look, act, have, seem, do that), it hurts our view of self and our view of others.

 And as a research-loving psychologist I’m going to share (briefly) how this has been documented empirically.
 Social comparison theory is attributed to Dr. Festinger’s 1954 publication on the subject.
-Social comparison theory (per the American Psychological Association) is “the proposition that people evaluate their abilities and attitudes in relation to those of others in a process that plays a significant role in self-image and subjective well-being.”
+It’s “the proposition that people evaluate their abilities and attitudes in relation to those of others in a process that plays a significant role in self-image and subjective well-being.”

-AND lest that isn’t enough to check our comparison traps, let’s consider how we can also compare our way right into sub-vats of BURNOUT…
+AND if that isn’t enough to check our comparison traps, let’s consider how we can also compare our way right into vats of BURNOUT…

 The key question for reflection is:

 “How much do I rely on comparison to determine my sense of self?”

 Research has shown that the Emotional Exhaustion component of Burnout (Cynicism and Sense of Ineffectiveness/Lack of accomplishment are the other two components) is impacted by the direction of the comparison (upward comparison was related to health complaints and burnout) as well as how much control or autonomy the employee perceives having.